LILITH ETCH

 Eowyn Ruud-Olsen contacted me telling me she had this art project in mind, in which she wanted to do her interpretation of scenes from "Jesus Christ Superstar"".
 This world is full with pain and we all get bigger or smaller amounts of it.
 And at some point we have to save ourselves, no matter how good or bad the hand that was given us is.
 It's unfair, but it is what it is, and in the end we are responsible for how our life turns out to be.
 We are responsible for what we are going to do with that hand, no matter what it looks like.

-So, when Eowyn wrote me that she wanted to do her take on this save yourself-message from Jesus Christ Superstar, and that she wanted me to have the main role as Jesus - I got about as enthusiastic as a person can get, and even more since I'm a pretty enthusiastic person.
-"YYYYEEEEESSSSSSS FFS YES!!!!!", or something like that.
-It did add to he experience that I'm a big fan of Eowyn's art - I think she's so artistically skilled; and it did make the whole experience even more overwhelming and fantastic when I met her and learned that she's a very loving and beautiful human being as well.
+This resonated with me, so when Eowyn told me that she wanted to do her take on this save yourself-message from Jesus Christ Superstar, and that she wanted me to have the main role as Jesus - I got about as enthusiastic as a person can get.
+"YYYYEEEEESSSSSSS YES YES!", or something like that.
+It did add to he experience that I'm a big fan of Eowyn's art - I think she's so artistically skilled; and it did make the whole experience even more fantastic when I met her and learned that she's a very loving and beautiful human being as well.

 Thank you Eowyn for choosing me for your fantastic project.
 Thank you for being professional and empathetic from start to finish.
 And thank you for turning this extraordinary experience into extraordinary art.